mirage/ocaml-github/README.md

 contains utility programs that use the [git jar](#git-jar) facility for stored tokens.

+If you are interested in easily using this library to listen for GitHub web hook events, you should look at [dsheets/ocaml-github-hooks](https://github.com/dsheets/ocaml-github-hooks).

 ## Debugging

 Two environment variables will cause more debugging to be output: